cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Other Tools

-`vine_plot_compose` visualizes workflow executions in a variety of ways, creating a composition of multiple plots in a single visualiztion.
+`vine_plot_compose` visualizes workflow executions in a variety of ways, creating a composition of multiple plots in a single visualization.
 This tool may be useful in comparing performance across multiple executions.

 ```sh